asjad99/Machine-Learning-GYM/README.md

 - It Utilizes past observation data to predict future observations. e.g Can we predict which products that certain customer groups are more likely to purchase?
 - It also allows us to implement cool new feature like smart reply in gmail.

-- Jeff Bezos in his 2016 letter to Amazon shareholders:

-> Over the past decades computers have broadly automated tasks that programmers could describe with clear rules and algorithms.
-Modern machine learning techniques now allow us to do the same for tasks where describing the precise rules is much harder.

-- In terms of impact most of AI technologies currently being deployed are still falling under this machine learning.
+- In terms of impact most of AI technologies currently being deployed are mostly falling under the category of machine learning.

-According to Andrew NG:

-> Almost all of AI’s recent progress is through one type, in which some input data (A) is used to quickly generate some simple response (B).
-Being able to input A and output B will transform many industries.
-The technical term for building this A→B software is supervised learning.
-These A→B systems have been improving rapidly, and the best ones today are built with a technology called deep learning or deep neural networks, which were loosely inspired by the brain.

-Machine Learning Engineer: A machine learning engineer is someone who sits at the crossroads of data science and data engineering, and has proficiency in both data engineering and data science.
+- Machine Learning Engineer: A machine learning engineer is someone who sits at the crossroads of data science and data engineering, and has proficiency in both data engineering and data science.